Country Guide: Romania

-Romania is a member of the European Union (EU) and draws up its tax rules according to the laws or directives issued from Brussels by the EU.
-The current VAT directive applies to all 27 member states of the European Union, and it governs the rules on VAT compliance, and in some part, covers the setting of VAT rates.
+Romania is a member of the European Union (EU) and sets its tax rules in accordance with the laws and directives issued from Brussels by the EU.
+The current VAT directive applies to all 27 EU member states and determines the rules for VAT compliance, and covers, in part, the setting of VAT rates.

-As an EU member state, Romania is obliged to implement the VAT directives, which provides guidance on VAT.
-Where there is a conflict, the European Union’s directive takes precedence.
-Romania is not a member of the Eurozone and uses its own currency, the Romanian Leu (RON).
-Romania is in the process of joining the Eurozone and according ro the country's National Plan to Changover to the Euro, Romania will adopt it in 2024.
-In Romania VAT is known as: Taxa pe Valoarea Adăugată, or TVA.
+As an EU member state, Romania is obliged to implement the VAT directives, which provide guidance on VAT.
+In case of conflict, the EU directive prevails.
+Romania is not a member of the Eurozone and uses its own currency, the Romanian leu (RON).
+Romania is in the process of joining the Eurozone and, according to the country's National Euro Changeover Plan, Romania will adopt the Euro in 2024.
+In Romania, VAT is known as Taxa pe Valoarea Adăugată, or TVA.

 VAT registration in Romania

-Both EU and non-EU businesses may trade in Romania without establishing a local presence.
+Companies, whether or not they are established in the EU, can do business in Romania without having to be established locally.
 This is known as non-resident VAT trading.
-There is no VAT threshold in Romania for the registration of non-resident traders, but you will need one to record transactions and your Romanian customers will want proof that you have obtained one.
+In Romania, there is no VAT threshold for the registration of non-resident traders.
+However, you will need a threshold to register your transactions and your Romanian customers will want to see proof that you have obtained one.

-- Organising live events, conferences, etc. in Romania;
+- Organisation of live events, conferences, etc. in Romania.

-- Holding goods in a warehouse in Romania as stock for resale;
+- Storage of goods in a warehouse in Romania for subsequent sale.

-- Selling goods from Romania to other EU member states;
+- Selling Romanian products to other EU member states.

-- Distance-selling to private individuals in Romania, e.g. internet retailing or trading through an e-commerce platform.
+Distance selling to private individuals in Romania, e.g. Internet retailing or trading via an e-commerce platform.

-Registering for Romania VAT genrrally takes two weeks once all documentation has been submitted to the tax authority, but this varies from seller to seller and will depend on the specifics of an individual company.
+Romanian VAT registration generally takes two weeks once all the documentation has been sent to the tax authorities, but this time varies from one seller to another and will depend on the specific characteristics of each company.

-There are detailed rules controlling the recording and processing of Romanian transactions for VAT purposes.
+There are specific rules on the recording and processing of commercial transactions in Romania for the purpose of collecting VAT.
 This includes guidelines on:

-- When to issue a Romanian tax invoice;
+- The appropriate time to issue a tax invoice in Romania.